You have worked like crazy to develop, learn and implement a new service line – telehealth for occupational therapy.

-Drum roll… because in the midst of a global crisis, it is difficult to get people to try something new.
+Drum roll… because even after becoming more common during the pandemic, it is STILL difficult to get people to sign up for telehealth.
 Even if you’re aiming to reconnect with established clients on your new platform.

 The unfortunate truth is – just because you offer something really valuable, doesn’t mean people will sign up.
 According to Neil Patel, people don’t make decisions based on facts, instead, it is emotions that most significantly influence decision making1.

 You need to speak to your audience so that they understand and actually listen to your offer.
 You need to cut through the noise (and the world is very noisy right now) so that you connect with the people who really need your services.

 And, I believe strongly in the ethics of good copywriting.
 Powerful messages that are honest and authentic.
 No bait and switch.
 No feelings of being tricked.

 So buckle up, I’m going to present some of the basics of copywriting psychology and apply them to promoting telehealth for rehabilitation professionals.

 At the very least, it provides a launching pad for learning techniques of good copy.
 But, even better, maybe you will get inspired to write outstanding copy that puts wind in the sails of your telehealth services.

 Building a connection with your reader is an important starting place.
 The brain is more likely to be open to additional information when it likes and trusts a source2.